Judge overturns convictions in case championed by WNBA star Maya Moore

 That report was found only after advocates obtained it through a 2007 records request with the local police department, Green wrote.

-The Office of the Missouri Attorney General has 15 days to appeal the decision, said Irons’ lawyer, Taylor Rickard.
+The state Attorney General's Office has 15 days to appeal, said Irons' attorney, Taylor Rickard.

-A spokesman for the office told a local newspaper that officials are reviewing the judge’s order.
+A spokesman for the office told the News Tribune of Jefferson City that officials are reviewing the judge's order.

 If the attorney general's office declines to appeal, the prosecutor in St. Charles County, where Irons was convicted, has 30 days to retry the case, Rickard said.